Bengaluru Ganesh Utsava: Religious elements

-Yet another part of the Utsava is the Nitya Prasada Vitarane and Sri Satyanarayana Pooje.
-A lot of preparation goes into these two being performed.
-Every day, different Prasada are tastefully prepared and distributed.
-No devotee coming to the festival will go without obtaining the Prasada.
-For this purpose, Prasada counters are kept open always at the three doors of the Pandal.
+Kumkuma-archane, Sri Ganapati, Navagraha, Mrutyunjaya, and Durga Homa, Nitya Prasada Vitarane, and Sri Satyanarayana Pooje are also performed.
+Each day, different prasada are prepared and distributed, and prasada counters are always open at the three doors of the Pandal.
 Similarly, Sri Satyanarayana Pooja is followed by Sarvajanika Anna Dasoha.

+Before Ganesha Aarati every evening, more than 10,000 oil lamps were lit in the Pandal, APS college ground and the streets around Mallikarjuna Temple.